-- 1.1 This Code defines the standards of conduct which will be required of you and in your relationships with the Authority and its Officers. - 1.2 The Code represents the standard against which the public, fellow Councillors, the Standards Board and the Authority's Standards Committee will judge your conduct.
-The Ombudsman may also regard a breach of the Code as incompatible with good administration, and may make a finding of maladministration against the Authority in these circumstances. - 1.3 You should familiarise yourself with the requirements of this Code.
+- 1.1 This Code defines the standards of conduct, which will be required of you and in your relationships with the Authority and its Officers. - 1.2 The Code represents the standard against which the public, fellow Councillors, the Standards Board and the Authority's Standards Committee will judge your conduct.
+A breach of the Code may also be deemed by the Ombudsman as incompatible with good administration, and may lead to a finding of maladministration against the Authority. - 1.3 You should familiarise yourself with the requirements of this Code.
 You should regularly review your personal circumstances, particularly when those circumstances change.
-If in any doubt, you should seek advice from the Authority's Monitoring Officer. - 1.4 (1) This Code applies to you as a member of an authority.

-(2) You should read this Code together with the general principles prescribed by the Secretary of State.

-- (3) It is your responsibility to comply with the provisions of this Code. - (4) In this Code -
+If in any doubt, you should seek advice from the Authority's Monitoring Officer. - 1.4 (1) This Code applies to you as a member of an authority. - (2) You should read this Code together with the general principles prescribed by the Secretary of State. - (3) It is your responsibility to comply with the provisions of this Code. - (4) In this Code -